Look for LNCS 9523.

 Statements of intent to host the 24th Euro-Par conference in 2018 now requested

-At its next meeting in 2015 in Vienna, Austria, the Euro-Par Steering Committee will consider bids to host Euro-Par 2017.
+At its next meeting in 2016 in Grenoble, France, the Euro-Par Steering Committee will consider bids to host Euro-Par 2018.

 The Euro-Par Steering Committee is now requesting statements of intent to bid for Euro-Par 2018.
 Bids are expected from active researchers, not from congress management companies.
 It helps if the bidder has had previous Euro-Par experience.
 Potential sites that pass the preselection phase will be asked to submit a full bid and will be advised in its preparation.
 Statements of intent should be brief (three to five pages) and should contain information in telegram style on

 Statements of intent must be submitted in electronic form to email@example.com .